AdobeDocs/analytics.en/help/components/dimensions/hit-type.md

 ## Dimension values

-Dimension values include "Foreground" and "Background".
-Any hit that was not sent in the background of a mobile application belongs to the "Foreground" dimension value.
-Any hit sent where the mobile application was in the background belongs to the "Background" dimension value.
+Dimension values include `"Foreground"` and `"Background"`.
+Any hit that was not sent in the background of a mobile application belongs to the `"Foreground"` dimension value.
+Any hit sent where the mobile application was in the background belongs to the `"Background"` dimension value.